dwhodges2/pugworkshop20210309/Instruction/Lesson_1.md

 conda install -n pugenv pip
 ```

+(If you have named your virtual environment differently, replace "pugenv" with the correct name.)
 Then verify that the version of `pip` is located in the pugenv environment:

 ```
 which pip